Tyrrrz/Contextual/Readme.md

 ### Sharing contexts between threads

 The underlying implementation in Contextual makes use of [`AsyncLocal`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.asynclocal-1) to synchronize context stacks between threads.
-This means that if one async method provides a context and calls another async method (which may get executed on a different thread), the latter will resolve the instance as you would normally expect:
+This means that if one async method calls another async method (which may get executed on a different thread), they will both have access to the same stack:

 ```csharp
 async Task PrintValueAsync()